|

 plant-eating dinosaurs.
 When you call out "T. Rex" they scramble to their

 safe zones inside the hoops.
-Whoever is tagged gets to act out the next dinosaur.
+Whoever is tagged gets to act out the next

 Dizzy Dinosaurs